 I remember where I was on the day the Challenger exploded.
 I was working for a small theatre in Minneapolis.
 We were all stunned watching the tragedy unfold live on T.V.
 4 years later I read The President’s Commission on the Space Shuttle Challenger Accident, and it said: “…engineers’, hunches and concerns were disregarded by top management because of the absence of hard data.”
 Had those hunches been heard, it’s possible the Challenger crew would still be with us, today.

 It was this event, that got me to ask myself: “How do we identity, trust and have the courage to use our intuition?
 And, what is needed in a company’s culture to encourage people to share their intuition, even without hard data?

 Intuitive thinking is described as fast, automatic, subconscious, a pattern-recognizer, and communicates through feelings.
 Analytical thinking, on the other hand, is slow, deliberate and conscious, and is conveyed through the spoken and written word.

 Since the Challenger accident, I started paying more attention to my intuition.
 Today, it is one of the most important things I have in my life.
 It has helped me make some really good decisions, the best example is; 26 years ago, most of my friends and family thought I was in a rebound relationship with another recently divorced person.
-And against a lot of pressure, I followed my intuition, got married, and we’re still the of best friends.
+And against a lot of pressure, I followed my intuition, got married, and today we’re still married, and the best of friends.